-The typical semester course load at LdM is 15 to 16 credits (4-5 classes); the winter and summer session course load is 6 credits (2 classes).
+The typical semester course load at LdM is 15-16 credits (4-5 classes); the January and summer session course load is 3-6 credits (1-2 classes).
 Students are required to work with their academic advisor or program director to select courses that will transfer back to UW-Stout.

 Three Cities Program